 In 1951 my mother joined the Royal Australian Army Nursing Corp (the year the RAANS achieved corps status) and from February 1953 served at the British Commonwealth General Hospital at Kure, Japan where the sick and wounded of the Commonwealth Division during the Korean war were cared for.
 She was not a trained nurse but was trained to RAANC standards as a nursing aide; these standards were higher than those for civilain nursing aides.
 She left the RAANC in 1954 to marry my father, a sergeant in the Royal Australian Army Medical Corps.
 Stories of military nurses were part of my childhood.
 My mother regarded World War I nurses as the pinnacle of nursing expertise and credits her survival of a medical catastrophe following my birth to two former AANS nurses Sister Annie Catherine Cameron and Sister Mary Genevieve Dwyer of St David’s Hospital Maffra, both

 were mentioned in despatches.
-The doctors there could not even get the diagnosis right.
+While the nursing was superb, the doctors in Maffra could not even get the diagnosis right.
 There were also stories of the nurses with whom my mother served and others who had almost legendary status among the nurses such as Vivian Bullwinkel, survivor of the Banka Island massacre.
 Then there was Mum’s friend Beryl Hogarth, a regular visitor during my childhood.
 She joined the RAANC at the same time as my mother and also worked as a nursing aide.When her period of service ended she left and trained as a general nurse.
 She then rejoined the RAANC and served in Vietnam during the war there, among other places.
 She rose to the rank of Lieutenant Colonel and was awarded Associate of the Royal Red Cross in the Queen’s Birthday honours in June 1978 for services to Army nursing

 Of course the Australian Army Nursing Service was not the only nursing service in the defence forces.
 The Royal Australian Air Force Nursing Service was formed in 1940 and the Royal Australian Navy Nursing Service in 1942.
 Both continued until the 1970s and 1980s when, with increased recognition of the roles and abilities of women in all walks of life, they were incorporated into their permanent forces.
 Today nurses continue to play a critical role in the Defence Forces particularly when on active service.
 The story of one modern woman who has continued in the footsteps of the World War I nurses, demonstrating the same skill, humanity and endurance is retired Wing Commander Sharon Bown.
 Her memoir One Woman’s War and Peace : A Nurse’s Journey in the Royal Australian Air Force tells of her own experiences as a nurse during her sixteen year career in the Royal Australian Air Force.